v-rgrace/Viva/Viva/goals/check-in-reminders.md

 ## FAQ

 1. **How to set who receives the Nudge for multiple-owned OKRs?**

-    1. In the case of an OKR having multiple owners, the Nudge notification is sent out to the Check-in owner only.
+    a.
+In the case of an OKR having multiple owners, the Nudge notification is sent out to the Check-in owner only.

-        1. For example, Marketing VP and Product VP co-own this OKR while Product VP is set as the Check-in owner.
+        i.
+For example, Marketing VP and Product VP co-own this OKR while Product VP is set as the Check-in owner.

            :::image type="content" source="../media/goals/nudge-button.png" alt-text="Nudge button to nudge the check-in owner." lightbox="../media/goals/nudge-button.png":::

-        2. Clicking on Nudge will open the modal where the Product Owner will be notified as they're the check-in owner for this OKR.
+        ii.
+Clicking on Nudge will open the modal where the Product Owner will be notified as they're the check-in owner for this OKR.

            :::image type="content" source="../media/goals/nudge-modal.png" alt-text="Nudge modal to send the notification." lightbox="../media/goals/nudge-modal.png":::

 1. **Notifications for comments**